Michael J. Christensen

 • Content Lectures available online through Northwind Institute during semester.

-Register at www.NorthwindInstitute.org to access lectures and online discussion Forum
+To register and access lectures and online discussion Forum click HERE.

 • Spiritual Direction: Wisdom for the Long Walk of Faith

 • Spiritual Formation: Following the Movements of the Spirit

 • Discernment: Reading the Signs of Daily Life

 • Nouwen Through the Anglican/Episcopal Lens (Available from instructor)